 - In The Avengers, Mrs Peel gets handcuffed to a wooden chair.
 When the time comes, she swiftly breaks the chair and beats up the baddies with the sticks.
 At the end of the episode, as they stroll off across a golf course, Steed asks her what her handicap is.
 She shows him the chunk of wood still cuffed to one of her wrists.

 - The Prisoner episode "The Girl Who Was Death" had him tied to a chair inside a missile set to launch and destroy London - he struggles against the rope for some time before he realizes he can just pull the back of the chair up and off, freeing himself.

 - On Chuck, whenever Casey gets handcuffed to a piece of furniture, he ends up breaking it and using the attached pieces as a melee weapon.

 - Glen does this in one episode of The Walking Dead after being locked in a room with a zombie.

-- Max Payne waits until Franky is out of the room, and then falls backwards on his chair in order to crack the wood.
+- Max Payne waits until Frankie "The Bat" Niagara is out of the room, before falling backwards on his chair in order to break it and set himself free.

 - In the Littlest Pet Shop (2012) episode "The Nest Hats Craze!," Blythe gets so mad at Whittanny and Brittney tying her to a wooden chair that she breaks the chair to escape.